kluchey/OMG/pages/MTH1W___4___1 Inequalities.md

 			  collapsed:: true
 				- <iframe src = "https://www.desmos.com/calculator/f01d8fn3hi" style="height: 400px; width: 100%" ></iframe>
 	- But this still isn't the EQAO Question!
 What can we do with $$$2x-y\leq-2$$$ and the other answers?
+		- We can guess points.
+We can try points inside the region, on the line, and outside the region.
+		- Or, we can use reasoning:  Our goal is to get $y<line$ or $y>line$.
 		-